 - evaporated milk - you can replace this with more regular milk, but I like the texture from evaporated milk like in my southern baked mac and cheese!

-- mustard powder - I love the added flavor the mustard powder gives this recipe.
+- mustard powder - I love the added flavor the dry mustard powder gives this recipe.
 If you don't have mustard powder on hand, you can use Dijon mustard.

 - smoked paprika - a little smoked paprika adds even more smoky flavor to make this the best smoked mac and cheese!

 - cayenne pepper - this is optional, but I like to use cayenne pepper to add a little spice to my smoky mac and cheese sauce.
 Alternatively, you can add a few splashes of hot sauce!

 Tips and F.A.Q.

 This 4 cheese smoked mac and cheese with bacon has lots of flavor from sautéed onion and garlic, smoked paprika, cayenne pepper, mustard powder, and salt and pepper.
 I also like Creole seasoning in mac and cheese, like in my southern baked mac and cheese recipe.
 And if you want more amazing comfort food, try this Easy Skillet Pork Stroganoff!

 We're using a blend of smoked cheddar, smoked Gruyère, and smoked Gouda cheeses in this smoky mac and cheese recipe.
 You can usually find these smoked cheeses in your supermarket's specialty cheese or deli section.
 I got all of mine at Aldi, and I've also found them at Trader Joe's, at Whole Foods, or on Amazon.
 You can also switch it up and use any semi-hard smoked (or non-smoked) cheese you like!